$65.48-$81.12 hourly / $11,349.42-$14,059.94 monthly / $136,193.04-$168,719.28 annual

 Principles of supervision, team building, and training

-Construction and planning requirements when planning network expansion and upgrades during building construction and renovation
+Construction and planning requirement when planning network expansion and upgrades during building construction and renovation

-Provide oversight and management of technical teams engaged in providing support to the District’s enterprise networks, application and system software, data center, and technology service desk operations
+Provide oversight and management of technical teams engaged in providing support to the District’s enterprise networks, telecommunications, and technology service desk operations

-Plan and organize assigned operations to meet critical deadlines and to provide alternative procedures in emergencies
+Plan and organize operations to meet critical deadlines and to provide alternative procedures in emergencies

 Recognize critical elements of operational problems, develop and evaluate data, determine solutions, and react independently and promptly to situations and events